- Best corner TV mount

 A cable track can help completely cover up and organize any cords.

-If you have a corner TV mount with a shelf, you can tuck the wires behind your decor as well.
+If you have a corner mount with a shelf, you can tuck the wires behind your decor as well.

 Installation tips for corner mounting your LCD